DataDog/documentation/content/en/profiler/enabling/ssi.md

 ## How does profiling work with SSI

 After the installation, all new processes are executed with the `DD_PROFILING_ENABLED=auto` environment variable.
-Running processes will not be affected.
+Running processes are not affected.
 The Datadog library dynamically turns on the profiler for the processes that are good profiling candidates.

 The logic for identifying a process as a good candidate varies by language.
-For Java, all processes are profiled as Java applications are usually deployed as a single Java process on a host.
+For Java, all processes are profiled, as Java applications are usually deployed as a single Java process on a host.
 For Node and Python, profiler is only turned on if the application is running for more than 30 seconds and has created at least one tracing span.